Sandra Petrignani

 Sandra Petrignani (born July 9, 1952) is an Italian journalist and writer.

 She was born in Piacenza and received a literature degree from the University of Rome.
-Piacenza worked as a journalist, becoming an editor for Il Messaggero in 1987.
+Petrignani worked as a journalist, becoming an editor for Il Messaggero in 1987.
 In the same year, she won the Elsa Morante Prize for her novel Navigazioni di Circe.
 In 1989, she became editor for Panorama.
 Her short story collection Poche storie was a finalist for the Viareggio Prize in 1993.
 La scrittrice abita qui, published in 2002, was a finalist for the Strega Prize.